oulman/tfvaultenv/README.md

 ## Configuration

-The configuration is written in hcl in `.tfvaultenv.config.hcl`.
-By default tfvaultenv will look in the current working directory for the config file.
+The configuration is written in [HCL](https://github.com/hashicorp/hcl) and the default name is `.tfvaultenv.config.hcl`.
+Unless overridden, tfvaultenv will look in the current working directory for the config file.
 You can optionally set the `--config` and `--configdepth` arguments to change the config file name or search up to N parent directories.
 This is useful in nested Terraform directory structure scenarios.

-Namespaces are currently not supported but are on the [roadmap](https://github.com/oulman/tfvaultenv/docs/ROADMAP.md)
+Configuration is set in blocks representing supported secrets engines and authentication methods.

+### Secrets Engines

-### AWS
+#### AWS

-#### Example
+##### Example

 ```hcl
 aws "sts" {